Small Business Taxes & Management

 - If you're self-employed or a shareholder/employee in an S corporation, you may be entitled to deduct 100% of health insurance premiums you paid.

 - Medical expenses.
 Add up all your expenses.
 Include medical insurance premiums not deducted elsewhere, doctors, dentists, hospitals, travel to and from the doctor, etc. Also include medical appliances such as glasses, hearing aids, etc. You may be able to deduct additions to your home if required or prescribed by a doctor.
 For example, a wheelchair ramp, special sink, etc. This can get tricky.
 Check with your tax adviser.
 Of course, reduce the amount by any reimbursement from insurance.
-Your deduction is limited to the amount that exceeds 10% (7.5% if you or your spouse was born before January 2, 1952) of your adjusted gross income (AGI).
+Your deduction is limited to the amount that exceeds 10% of your adjusted gross income (AGI).

 - Interest.
 You're generally limited to interest on a home mortgage, including a mortgage on a second home.
 To that you can add a home equity loan with a principal amount of no more than $100,000.
 Interest to purchase an interest in an S corporation or partnership is also fully deductible (but not on Schedule A).
 Interest on other investments may or may not be deductible.
 Compute the total amount; we'll discuss planning later.

 - Charitable contributions.
 If they're significant go through your receipts and checkbook.
-You may receive a notice from your church at the end of the year.
+You may receive a notice from your church or charity after the end of the year.
 For now you can use an estimate.
 Remember the rules on charitable contributions.
-You'll need a canceled check or receipt for all contributions; a receipt for those over $250.
+You'll need a canceled check or receipt for all contributions; and a receipt for those over $250.

 - Education expenses.
 Amounts paid for your children or yourself may qualify for a credit or deduction.
 More than likely the amount spent will far exceed the amount qualifying for a tax benefit.